bookconsultancy

 • Sneezing: A common way your body tries to clear your nasal passages.

-• Coughing: Can be dry or with mucus, depending on the stage of your cold.
+• Coughing can be dry or accompanied by mucus, depending on the stage of your cold.

-• Post-Nasal Drip: Mucus dripping down the back of your throat, irritating.
+• Post-Nasal Drip: Mucus dripping down the back of your throat is irritating.

 • Watery Eyes: Often due to irritation in your nasal passages.